mariagomez/dropwizard-hibernate/README.md

-dropwizard-gradle
+dropwizard-hibernate
 =================

-Setting up a Dropwizard project using Gradle (each commit is a step in the process).
-It follows the example on [Dropwizard Getting Started Guide](https://dropwizard.github.io/dropwizard/getting-started.html)
+Setting up a Dropwizard project using Hibernate with multiple tables and relationships between them.
+I took my  [dropwizard-gradle project](https://github.com/mariagomez/dropwizard-gradle) as a starting point.

 Steps to run:
 -------